florin-rosca-us/spune-api/README.md

 # spune

-A serverless Python application that can be deployed to AWS CloudFormation.
+An AWS serverless CloudFormation Python prototype for evaluating a way to exchange text messages between various clients via HTTP.
+The server provides an endpoint for saving a message to a file and an endpoint for reading the file and returning its content.

+Project content:
 - hello_efs - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 The template can be updated to add AWS resources through the same deployment process that updates the application code.
+The application can be deployed to AWS CloudFormation.

 To develop in an integrated development environment (IDE) use the AWS Toolkit, an open source plug-in for popular IDEs that uses the SAM CLI to build and deploy serverless applications on AWS.
 The AWS Toolkit also adds a simplified step-through debugging experience for Lambda function code.
 See the following links to get started.